|

 their lives to helping the African people.

-Since the school provides education for grades Kindergarten through 11th
+Since the school provides education for grades Kindergarten through high

 skills